ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Parameter is OPTIONAL.
 This Header Parameter MUST be understood and processed by implementations.

-### "proof_key" (Proof Key) Header Parameter {#proof_keyDef}
+### "iek" (Issuer Ephemeral Key) Header Parameter {#issuer_ephemeral_keyDef}

-The `proof_key` (Proof Key) represents the public key used by the issuer for proof of possession within certain algorithms.
+The `iek` (Issuer Ephemeral Key) represents the public key used by the issuer for indirect signatures within certain algorithms.
 This is an ephemeral key that MUST be unique for each issued JWP.

 This header parameter is references a JSON Web Key (JWK) public key value when represented as a JSON Protected Header, and a COSE Key Object